Lawranio/PASCAL-COMPILER/README.md

 # ABOUT

 Contains C++ sources for Pascal compiler.
-Pascal program as an input data and Assembler code as an output data
+Pascal program (.p file) as an input data and Assembler code (.s file) as an output data

 # STRUCTURE